 The theme of this years event is Salsa and Salsa as we bring Princeton together for an afternoon of great salsa, great music and great dancing for a great cause.

-The event will once again be MC’d by celebrity chef Brian Duffy and this year will feature a contest to determine which local restaurant makes the best salsa in Princeton.
+This year the event will be MC’d by celebrity chef Roberta Pipito and will feature a contest to determine which local restaurant makes the best salsa in Princeton.
 In addition there will be a salsa dancing exhibition and every adult ticket purchased comes with a beautiful one of a kind, handmade bowl, crafted especially for SHUPP by Adam Welch.

 The Date: Sunday, September 24, 2017